Characterizing Commodity Serverless Computing Platforms: Taxonomy of Characteristics

-In order to reduce the cold start time of serverless functions, serverless computing platforms often consider the \textbf{package size limit} of deployment.
+In the specific implementation of application functionalities, these applications are usually triggered to execute by events\cite{JonasCoRR2019}, such as HTTP requests, timers, storage conditions.
+Besides, functions with different \textbf{event triggers} may have different main methods with given parameters, and they are invoked to deal with specific incoming events.
+To reduce the cold start time of serverless functions, serverless computing platforms often have the \textbf{package size limit} of applications.
 At the time of writing of our study, the package size limit of AWS Lambda is 50 MB with a compressed format and 250 MB with an uncompressed format.
-For Alibaba Cloud Function Computing, it allows from 50 MB with a compressed format to 500 MB with an uncompressed format, whereas Google Cloud Functions lifts the restrictions to 100 MB with a compressed format and 500 MB with an uncompressed format.
-Differently, Azure Functions supports the higher deployment package as much as several GB in size.
-Unfortunately, the package size of applications, especially, deep-learning-based tasks with huge libraries, is big enough to exceed the limit of certain platforms.
-For example, the compressed size of the newest ``Tensorflow'' library (version 2.3.1-2~\cite{tensorflownew}) is 106.4 MB, and the uncompressed installed size is as high as 661.8 MB.
+Google Cloud Functions and Alibaba Cloud Function Computing both allow from 100 MB with a compressed format to 500 MB with an uncompressed format.
+Differently, Azure Functions supports the higher package size as much as several GB in size.
+Unfortunately, the package size of applications, especially, deep-learning-based tasks with huge libraries, is big enough to exceed the package size limit of serverless computing platforms.
+For example, the compressed size of the newest ``TensorFlow'' library (version 2.4.1-9~\cite{tensorflownew}) is 106.4 MB, and the uncompressed installed size is as high as 688.1 MB.
 It is impossible to deploy such an application with the ``big'' library to serverless computing platforms directly, thus the development enthusiasm of developers may be dampened.

-In this situation, \textit{developers can apply existing technologies and tools~\cite{RomanoTSE20} to remove the useless code and compress them.
-Cloud vendors can also provide some tools to automatically reduce the package size to ease the burden of developers.}
+\textbf{Discussion and implications.} Developers should carefully select the appropriate serverless computing platform based on their preferred languages, the application package size, and other features that may be restricted on some platforms.
+For the application package limit, developers can apply existing technologies and tools\cite{RomanoTSE20} to remove the useless code and compress them.
+Cloud vendors can also provide some tools to automatically reduce the package size to ease the burden of developers, instead of directly deploying zipped packages submitted by developers.